EPAM-JS-Competency-center/angular-scaffold/README.md

 # Scaffold Angular

-The package is designed to install Angular, recommended tooling for it and some additional configurations.
+The package is designed to make starting a new project a breeze.
+It scaffolds a basic Angular app, installs and configures recommended tooling.
+Strict rules are applied and can be changed later when the app was scaffolded to fulfill the needs of the team.

 ## Prerequisites